SWijnands01/PCN/docs/source/ClubfootHistoryScreen.rst

    :scale: 80 %

 The item 'recurrence count': Fill in how many times the patient had a recurrence, **including** this visit.
+This might be different for different situations, so therefore we provide two examples below:

+   1. When you see a patient that has already been to your clinic, and for which you have already filled in previous visits in PCN, PCN will automatically compute the recurrence count and **you do not have to change the recurrence count**.
+   2. When you see a patient for the first time (e.g. when the patient went to another clinic for their previous visits and is referred to you) there is no information in PCN about the previous visits and **PCN cannot automatically compute the recurrence count**.
+This means that you have to fill in the recurrence count manually.
+If you have reason to suspect that there has been a relapse before (when the patient went to the other clinic), please include this in the recurrence count.
+If you have no evidence of a recurrence in the previous visits of the patients, then leave the recurrence count zero.

   .. image:: images/ClubfootHistory_3.JPG
    :scale: 80 %